-Cash flows from operating activities: Our largest source of operating cash flows is cash collections from our customers following the purchase and renewal of their license support and cloud services agreements.
-Customers for these license support and cloud services agreements are generally billed in advance of services being provided.
-Over the course of a fiscal year, we also have historically generated cash from the sales of new licenses, hardware offerings and other services.
+Cash flows from operating activities: Our largest source of operating cash flows is cash collections from our customers following the purchase and renewal of their cloud services and license support agreements.
+Customers for these cloud services and license support agreements are generally billed in advance of services being provided.
+Over the course of a fiscal year, we also generate cash from the sales of new licenses, hardware offerings and other services.
 Our primary uses of cash from operating activities are typically for employee related expenditures, material and manufacturing costs related to the production of our hardware products, taxes, interest payments and leased facilities.

-Net cash provided by operating activities decreased during the first half of fiscal 2024, relative to the corresponding prior year period, primarily due to certain cash unfavorable working capital changes, net, partially offset by higher net income.
+Net cash provided by operating activities increased by \$1.6 billion in the first half of fiscal 2025, relative to the first half of fiscal 2024, primarily due to higher net income adjusted for certain non-cash charges, partially offset by certain cash unfavorable working capital changes, net.

-Cash flows from investing activities: The changes in cash flows from investing activities primarily relate to our acquisitions, the timing of our purchases, maturities and sales of our investments in marketable securities and other instruments, and investments in capital and other assets, including certain intangible assets, to support our growth.
+Cash flows from investing activities: The changes in cash flows from investing activities primarily relate to our acquisitions, purchases, maturities and sales of our investments in marketable securities and other instruments and investments in capital assets primarily to support the growth in our cloud and license business.

-Net cash used for investing activities decreased during the first half of fiscal 2024, relative to the corresponding prior year period, primarily due to the decrease in cash used for acquisitions, net of cash acquired and lower capital expenditures.
+Net cash used for investing activities increased by \$3.7 billion in the first half of fiscal 2025, relative to the first half of fiscal 2024, primarily due to the increase in capital expenditures.